Nov. 20, 1997

 Rule Changes for 1997-98

 The women's game is conforming to men's bonus free throw and timeout rules.
-Women will shoot two free throws on the 10th common foul of each half instead of
+Women will shoot two free throws on the 10th common foul of each half instead of one-and-one.

 For non-televised games, full timeouts are reduced from five to four with two 20-second timeouts at any time.
 For TV games, full timeouts go from three to two and 20-second timeouts are increased from two to three with two that can be carried to the second half.
 The idea: Speed up games and reduce confusion for fans familiar with men's rules.